 The Space Power and Politics series will provide a forum where space policy and historical issues can be explored and examined in-depth.
 The series will produce works that examine civil, commercial, and military uses of space and their implications for international politics, strategy, and political economy.
 This will include works on government and private space programs, technological developments, conflict and cooperation, security issues, and history.

-The International Politics of Space
+The Militarization of European Space Policy

 By Thomas Hoerber, Antonella Forganni